Apple Granny Smith

 Foliage: Deciduous |

-Features deep green, oval leaves.
+Leaves: Broadly oval, dark green, and Glossy with a "doubly serrated" (toothed) edge.
+They are generally tougher and more leathery than Gala leaves.
 It is one of the last apple varieties to lose its leaves in the winter because the fruit often stays on the tree until very late in the season.
-Blossoms: In early spring, Granny Smith Apple trees produced clusters of fragrant white to pinkish flowers.
+Flowers: Showy, fragrant clusters of white to pale pink blossoms.
+They typically bloom in mid-season, slightly later than many other varieties.
 Fruit: Bright green skin, which can sometimes develop a pink or reddish blush on the sun-exposed side.
 The fruit is medium to large in size, with a round to slightly elongated shape.
-Fruit typically ripens in the fall. |
+The flesh is bright white, exceptionally crisp, and famous for its sharp, acidic-tart flavor.
+Fruit typically ripens in the fall.
+Seeds: Small, dark brown to black, teardrop-shaped seeds housed in a firm central core.
+Bark: Smooth and grey-brown when young, becoming more furrowed, scaly, and darker grey as the tree matures. |

 |